EYBlockchain/starlight/README.md

 `npm install`

-(At this stage, you might need to run `chmod +x ./bin/setup` and `chmod +x ./bin/startup` for permission to execute the newly created shell scripts)
+(At this stage, you might need to run `chmod +x ./bin/setup && chmod +x ./bin/startup` for permission to execute the newly created shell scripts)

 `./bin/setup` <-- this can take quite a while!